-You have to tell the DVLA if you suffer from certain mental health conditions including psychosis, paranoid schizophrenia and Bipolar Disorder.
+You have to tell the DVLA if you live with certain mental health conditions including psychosis, paranoid schizophrenia and bipolar disorder.

-You can find more information about ‘Driving and mental illness’ here.
+You can find more information about ‘Driving and mental illness’ by clicking here.

 Some antipsychotics can cause a hormone called ‘prolactin’ in your body to increase.
 This seems to be why antipsychotics can cause sexual side effects.
+The following side effects are common.
 Higher levels of prolactin can cause: